sheffield-bioinformatics-core/data-formatting/slides.md

 - Run all assemblers on the representative datasets
 - Compare the assembler statistics
-- Select the best one for every dataset
+- Select the more generalist assembler
-- Run the selected assemblers on the interesting datasets
+- Run the selected assemblers on every possible dataset
 - (Extract the CRISPR subtypes)

 ---